 Skills, experience, and education useful in running a windshield repair business

-While a windshield repair business owner doesn’t need to have a business degree, there are certain skills and experiences that can help to make that business a success.
+While a windshield repair business owner doesn’t need to have a business degree, certain skills and experiences can help make that business a success.

 Experience with glass repair.
-A business owner who has experience in automobile glass repair will understand the challenges that can come with this job.
+A business owner who has experience in automobile glass repair will understand the challenges of this job.

 Physical strength.
 Windshield repair technicians need to be physically strong, and they’ll need to be able to repeatedly lift and position windshields by themselves.